huberlw/Normalization/README.md

 * C++ Implementaion - VS 2022 Version 17.0.4
 * Java Implementation - IntelliJ IDEA 2021.3.2 Version 17.0.2
 ## How to Run
-A csv file is needed to run the normalization.
+1. A csv file is needed to run the normalization.
-When running the program will ask for the file path to the csv file.
+2. When running, the program will ask for the file path to the csv file.
 Enter this path.
-Then, the program will ask if the csv file's first column is for ID.
+3. Then, the program will ask if the csv file's first column is for ID.
 Enter 'y' for yes and 'n' for no.
-Last, the program will ask if the csv file's first row is for labels.
+4. Last, the program will ask if the csv file's first row is for labels.
 Enter 'y' for yes and 'n' for no.
-At this point the program will output a "normalized.csv" file in the project directory or give an error is the file could not be found.
+5. At this point the program will output a "normalized.csv" file in the project directory or give an error is the file could not be found.
 ### Execution Example
 1. Example Data without ID or labels and with ID and labels.
     * ![image](https://user-images.githubusercontent.com/100527741/155895630-26fed2b6-45c3-42ae-bf22-99dac23936a2.png)